yvbro/REXA/README.md

 To manage our schema we are using Flyway.
 You can find more about it here (un lien ici).

+To clean the database :
+`mvn clean compile flyway:clean`

 To run the migration, you can run the following command :
-`mvn clean compule flyway: migrate`
+`mvn clean compile flyway:migrate`

 # Docker image: